iArcanic/pacific-tours-ccse-cw1-report/report.md

 For more detail, see Appendix ([5.5](#55-files-for-edit-bookings)) for the content of all files relating to edit bookings.

-### 3.5 Key requirement 5: Manager role and report display
+### 3.5 Key requirement 5: Manager role and Bookings Report Display

 For this requirement, user roles needed to be considered, and this can easily be implemented via ASP.NET Identity Framework.
 Within these lines, a `client`, for normal application users, and `manager`, for managerial use, have been established via ASP.NET Identity Roles in the `ApplicationDbContext` class.